About Us

 He eats for a LIFETIME

 While our primary task is delivering Buddy Bags to local kids, we also strive to empower local communities to start their own food assistance programs.
 In November 2023, we launched a new program called “Empower Forward.”
-We are currently working alongside two schools in Lake County to build their own Buddy Bag systems for next school year.
+We work with local schools to build their own buddy bag programs.
 This allows us to help more struggling students by increasing the reach of this program.
 While we work with them, we are providing Buddy Bags to their students with the most significant need.

 We will work alongside schools and individuals in the region to bring food assistance to more and more children in Northwest Indiana.
 Our hope is that, by raising awareness and empowering others, we can reach even more children so that no kid has to be hungry.